Skip to Main Content

 - No food or beverages spills, please!
 We have had rodent and insect problems here.
 Yuck!
 And please minimize food at the desk.

 - Avoid personal phone calls during your shift.
 It's just unprofessional.
-If you have a special situation, arrange something with your backup (Cate or Forrest).
+If you have a special situation, arrange something with your backup (Cate or Laura).

 - No guests while working a shift.
 The only people behind the counter should be ourselves and members of the Music & Theater Arts faculty.